 Well #3 is a backup source and is located north of Route17A at the east end of the Village.
 Well #3 has been offline since May 2nd, 2012 shortly after the Microfiltration Plant came online on April 30th, 2012.
 In the past when Well #3 was used, the water was disinfected with chlorine to destroy microorganisms prior to entering the distribution system.
 The water from Well #3 has been determined to be Groundwater Under Direct Influence (GWUDI) of surface water, which requires treatment by filtration.
 Because of this determination, this supply, currently without filtration, would only be used in a very limited fashion, generally during emergency situations.
 Were the well to be used without filtration the Village would issue a Boil Water Order for its customers.
 In 2019 the Village completed an engineering evaluation for a treatment system that will provide the Village the ability to use the well as a safe water resource meeting Federal requirement.
-An engineering firm has been engaged to prepare the final design and contract documents and submit those documents to the Orange County Health Department for approval.
-Upon completion and approval of the design the project will be bid, contracted and then the filtration plant will be constructed.
+An engineering firm has prepared the final design and contract documents which were submitted to the Orange County Health Department for approval.
+The Health Department has provided comments which are currently under review.
+Upon approval of the design the project will be bid, contracted and the filtration plant will be constructed.